Nexis-Network/homepage/content/docs/import/import-from-csv.md

    ```

    <Admonition type="tip">
-   You can also create tables using the **SQL Editor** in the Exzo Network Console.
-See [Query with Exzo Network's SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
+   You can also create tables using the **SQL Editor** in the Nexis Network Console.
+See [Query with Nexis Network's SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
    </Admonition>

 3. Prepare a `customer.csv` file with the following data: